tawi1/Tile-Prefab-Placer/docs/source/maptile.rst

 Component Settings
 ------------

-``MapTile component is used in order to determine intersections on the grid, but if you don't need it, you can use default game objects without `MapTile` component.``
+`MapTile` component is used in order to determine intersections on the grid and in the :ref:`Tileset mode <tilesetMode>`, but if you don't need it, you can use default game objects without the `MapTile` component.

 	.. image:: images/maptile/MapTile.png